JoaquinChou/Acousitc-Net/README.md

 - Converted model

-if you finish converting the model ,you can use the following codes to test your model.
+if you finish converting the model, you can use the following codes to test your model.

 ```shell
 python test_sound_source_pressure_and_location.py --data_dir data_path \